 I don’t know if I really have a point, other than finding it soothing to grumble about having to either talk to folks or leave the crochet home.
 But I suppose grumbling is part of what a blog is for. 🙂 Though I’m sure there’s an interesting thought in there somewhere about the difference between random people in public and random people on the internet.
-In public once removed
+In public once removed, or something.

 Slow and steady, right?

 Work continues to be a bit of a living nightmare.
 Home Office keeps adding things to the must-do list while cutting payroll.
 I know that a lot of folks are in the same boat with this right now, because employers are well aware that they’ve got us trapped.
 They’ll no doubt be surprised when their best people leave as soon as things pick up.
 It’s part of the cycle of corporate life.